 The displays again show how art, science and engineering began to combine, best evidenced in the various automatons on display.
-See, for example, this mechanical ship from 1585 (the sails are like miniature paintings):
+See, for example, this mechanical ship from 1585 (the sails are miniature paintings):

 Elsewhere in the room you’ll find mechanical clocks from the late 1500s and early 1600s, sundials (if you forget to wind up the clocks), vessels made of precious stone (believed to have healing or restorative powers), and much more.